CMakePP/CMakePPLang/docs/source/features/types.rst

 Pointers are considered *invariant* but are also interchangeable with the ``desc`` type.

+Pointers can point to any valid type, including other pointers, so ``T**`` is a valid type that is a pointer to a pointer to T.

 It should be noted that the official CMake documentation does not differentiate well between the variable holding a list and the list itself.
 By introducing the concept of a pointer to CMake it becomes easier to make this distinction.